openverse-orca/OrcaGym/README.md

 ## Set Up OrcaStudio:

-Follow the instructions provided in the OrcaStudio documentation to install and configure OrcaStudio on your system.
+Follow the instructions provided in the [OrcaStudio documentation](URL:http://orca3d.cn/) to install and configure OrcaStudio on your system.

 ## Usage
 Using OrcaGym is straightforward.
-Here is an example to get you started:
+Here are the examples to get you started:

-* **Validate OrcaGym Environment:**
+1 **Validate OrcaGym Environment:**
-1. Copy the files (levels, assets) from the `orca-studio-projects` directory to your OrcaStudio installation directory.
-Assuming your installation directory is `$myWorkSpace/OrcaStudio`, then copy the files to `$myWorkSpace/OrcaStudio/Projects/OrcaProject` directory.
+* **Copy the Files**: Copy the files (levels, assets) from the `orca-studio-projects` directory to your OrcaStudio installation directory.
+Assuming your installation directory is `$MyWorkSpace/OrcaStudio`, then copy the files to `$MyWorkSpace/OrcaStudio/Projects/OrcaProject` directory.
-2. Run OrcaStudio and load the corresponding level, for example `Ant_Multiagent`.
+* **Launch OrcaStudio**: Launch OrcaStudio and load the corresponding level, for example `Ant_Multiagent`.
-3. Follow the instructions in the `tutorial/GymEnvTest.ipynb` document to validate the basic functionality.
+* **Follow the Guide**: Follow the instructions in the `tutorial/GymEnvTest.ipynb` document to validate the basic functionality.

+2 **OrcaGym's Mujoco Interface**
+* **Launch OrcaStudio**: Launch OrcaStudio and load the `Humanoid_LRQ` level.
+* **Follow the Guide**: Follow the instructions in `tutorial/Humanoid-LRQ.ipynb` to learn how to port the LRQ example included in the Mujoco project into OrcaGym.

 ## Important Considerations
 * Performance: High-fidelity rendering and complex physics simulations can be computationally intensive.
 Ensure your hardware meets the requirements for running OrcaStudio effectively.